Chapter 42 BWV 181 Leichtgesinnte Flattergeister

 The second recitative is secco, like the first, but this time it does not transform into arioso.
 The important thing to notice is that it begins and ends in the major mode, the first movement to do so.
 It informs us that in the circumstances so far described, the seed of Truth will not grow and the potency of the word shall wither----we should prepare ourselves for the future time of fertility when we may reap from it the benefits and vigour of both this life and that hereafter.
 The shape of the work as a whole is now clear, moving from the picturing and condemnation of the foolish and unthinking to a more positive assertion of optimism about those rewards which we might attain in both this life and the next.

 We have been instructed to avoid the frivolous temptations of the world and to prepare ourselves appropriately through the Divine Word.
-It only remains for us to pray for the Lord’s assistance in so doing.
-Such an entreaty might be expected to be made in the context of a contemplative chorale; here Bach sets it as a commanding and ebullient chorus
+It only remains for us to pray for the Lord′s assistance in so doing.
+We might expect such an entreaty to be made in the context of a contemplative chorale; but here Bach sets it as a commanding and ebullient chorus

 Again, because of the probable loss of the final chorale, it is not possible to come to any conclusions about the place of the chorus in the cantata.
 Did Bach intend to end with this movement, possibly as an experiment to see how effective it might be in completing, with some flamboyance, the first instalment of what may have been conceived as a two-part work?
 And even if a chorale had originally followed it, why place the chorus as the fifth and not the first movement?
 One possible answer may lie within the sense of evolution implied within the text.
 The opening aria conveys the immediate impression of the frivolous ones ignoring the Word of God.
 The two final stanzas (as we have received them) imply a rejection of such behaviour.
 There is, therefore, a strong sense of progression from doubt and superficiality to faith and certainty, culminating in the positive acceptance of God′s word, allied to prayers for his help and forbearance.
 What better way to mark this culmination than through a triumphant and affirmative chorus?